-Our sweet basil essential oil from Egypt is steamed distilled from the delicate leaves and flowering tops of the basil plant, Ocimum basilicum.
+Our sweet basil essential oil is steamed distilled from the delicate leaves and flowering tops of the basil plant, Ocimum basilicum.
 This sweet basil essential oil is a ct linalool, meaning that it contains a higher amount of linalool than a typical distillation of other varietals of basil.
 Smelling this almost translucent oil is like stepping into the midst of a sun kissed field containing thousands upon thousands of the most fragrantly delicious sweet basil plants imaginable.

 This warming oil is often used by aromatherapists when looking to: